abdeoliveira/examgen/README.md

 ## Language and localization

 ### English

-The localization for project is into English.
-Thus the defaults are as follows:

-* Words are separated according to the English language.
-* `.` is used as decimal numbers separator.
-* The texts in Form are written in English.
+This is the default.

 ### Brazilian Portuguese

-Alternatively, I have implemented a localization into Brazilian Portuguese, which handles words separation as well as uses `,` as decimal separator.
+Alternatively, I have implemented a localization into Brazilian Portuguese.
-To use it, you must uncomment the line `export EXAMGEN_LOCALE='pt_br'` in `~/examgen.sh` script.
+To use it, you must uncomment the line `export EXAMGEN_LOCALE='pt_br'` in the `~/examgen.sh` script.

 ### Other languages